 At times, a search for new faculty members does not generate candidates with the above degrees to fill positions that require highly specialized skills.
-For example, certain fields, including the creative arts and computer specialties do not always have highly defined or prevalent Master's degree tracks.
-In such cases, the Vice President of Academic Affairs, based on the recommendation of the Department Chair, will review candidates to determine if they have appropriate alternatives to Master's degrees.
+For example, certain fields, including creative arts and computer specialties do not always have highly defined or prevalent Master's degree tracks.
+In such cases, the Vice President of Academic Affairs, based on the recommendation of the Department Chair, will review candidates to determine if they have appropriate alternatives to a Master's degree.